SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some historical events that occurred in the USA on March 12:
+Here are some notable events that have occurred in the USA on March 12:

-- **1921**: The first recorded direct diplomatic communication via a specific diplomatic channel between the United States and the Soviet Union took place; U.S. President Warren G. Harding’s envoy was sent to establish relations.

-- **1933**: During the Great Depression, President Franklin D. Roosevelt delivered his first "fireside chat" over radio to reassure Americans about the banking system.

-- **1947**: The
+- **1912**: The Girl Scouts of the USA were founded by Juliette Gordon Low in Savannah, Georgia, aiming to empower young girls through outdoor activities, community service, and skill-building.

+- **1966**: The U.S. Supreme Court decided in the case of Miranda v.
+Arizona, which established the Miranda rights, requiring law enforcement to inform individuals in custody of their rights to silence and legal counsel
 ### Positive Qoute
 ------
-"Every day may not be good, but there’s something good in every day! ✨😊💖"
+"Believe in the magic of your dreams ✨🌟 and let your heart light the way! 🌈❤️"